Dynamical Hall responses of disordered superconductors: Theory of Hall effects in disordered superconductors

 In this section, we introduce the specific scenarios and main equations used in this paper.
 Our study encompasses a broad scope, focusing on superconductors subjected to electromagnetic fields, alongside exchange fields and linear-in-momentum spin-orbit coupling, which can be treated as effective SU(2) potentials~\cite{Bergeret:2013-SU2}.
 These can be described by the following Hamiltonian:

-where $\boldsymbol{p}$ is the momentum, $m$ is the electron mass, $\mu_\mathrm{ch}$ is the chemical potential, and $\check{\Delta}=\Delta\tau_1$ is the superconducting order parameter for a s-wave superconductors.
-The $\check{.}$ symbol denotes matrices in Nambu$\otimes$spin space. $V_{\mathrm{imp}}$ is a random impurity potential that consists of the usual elastic scattering and the spin-orbit interaction~\cite{Bergeret:2016,Huang:2018,Virtanen:2021}. $\check{A}^\mu$ is the generalized four-potential containing both U(1), and SU(2) components~\cite{Bergeret:2014-SU2,Bergeret:2015-SU2,Tokatly:2017} given by
+where $\boldsymbol{p}$ is the momentum, $m$ is the electron mass, $\mu_\mathrm{ch}$ is the chemical potential, $\check{\Delta}=\Delta\tau_1$ is the superconducting order parameter for s-wave superconductors, and $\sigma_j$ and $\tau_j$ are the Pauli matrices in spin and Nambu spaces, respectively. $V_{\mathrm{imp}}$ is a random impurity potential that consists of the usual elastic scattering and the spin-orbit interaction~\cite{Bergeret:2016,Huang:2018,Virtanen:2021}. $\check{A}^\mu$ is the generalized four-potential containing both U(1), and SU(2) components~\cite{Bergeret:2014-SU2,Bergeret:2015-SU2,Tokatly:2017} given by

 $\phi$ and $\boldsymbol{A}$ are the usual U(1) scalar and vector electromagnetic potentials, while $A^{0j}$ and $A^{ij}$ are SU(2) potentials describing the Zeeman or exchange field and the linear-in-momentum SOC, respectively~\cite{Gorini:2012}.
 Here and below sum over repeated indices is assumed.